Fernanda-Spindler/pagina-inicial-instagram/README.md

-# Projeto Recriando a página inicial do Instagram
+# Projeto Recriando a Página Inicial do Instagram